alizand1992/store-site/README.md

 * **NOTE:** This `Site` has to be used with the backend to have any of the above functionality.

+## Feature Goals:
+* Allow editing of thumbnail box
+* Use RTE (Rich Text Editor) to allow user to enter their about/contact information

 ## Requirements
 * nvm - Follow the instructions on [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).
   * `nvm install v12`